Wilek1/fengoffice/README.md

 Sms Events have been attached on
 * A new event is created/modified sms to its subscribers and invitees is sent.
 * A new task is created/modified sms to its subcribers and assignee is sent.
+* Any event that adds subscriber to its operation.
+A sms will be generated to the subscribers about it.

 Frontend Changes
 ----------------